OpenBuildings/jam/guide/jam/behaviors.md

 #### uses_primary_key, default TRUE

-If you set `uses_primary_key` to FALSE then it will not add the id at the end of the string and the special functionality for throwing Jam_Exception_Sluggable exceptions will not be available.
+If you set `uses_primary_key` to FALSE then it will not add the id at the end of the string and the special functionality for throwing Jam_Exception_Slugmismatch exceptions will not be available.
 Only the name key will be used for the slug

 #### unique, default TRUE